 You may change your PCP for any reason, at any time.
 Also, it's possible that your PCP might leave our plan's network of providers and you would have to find a new PCP in Presbyterian Dual Plus (HMO D-SNP).
-To change your PCP, please contact customer service.
+To change your PCP, please contact customer service at the phone number listed on the back cover of this booklet.

 Your request may be in writing, telephone, sending an email to info@phs.org, or by signing in to your myPRES account at www.phs.org/Medicare.
 PCP changes take effect on the next business day after your request.
 Customer service will check to make sure the network PCP you selected is accepting new patients.
+They will change your membership record to show the name of your new network PCP and tell you when the change to your new network PCP will take effect.